 Bielerhöhe is served by the Silvretta Hochalpenstraße.
 This is a toll road, but on the plus side, parking is free, and there is ample space for that.
 Frequent buses drive along the road.
 In winter the road is closed.

 The toll part is between the Austrian villages of Partenen in the Montafon and Galtür in the Paznaun valley.
 The only way to get to Partenen is from Bludenz, to the northwest.
 Similarly, the main road to Galtür is from Landeck, to the northeast.
 Both Bludenz and Landeck have a train station.
 For detailed travel information, check out OEBB.
 You can search directly for Bielerhöhe.

-Right before reaching the scharte, the trail from Bielerhöhe to Vallüla heads west, traversing the scree below the steep southern slopes of the upper part of the mountain.
+Right before reaching the scharte, the trail from Bielerhöhe to Vallüla heads east, traversing the scree below the steep southern slopes of the upper part of the mountain.
 Cairns and paint marks show the way.
 After a couple of minutes, gaining just a little altitude, the route reaches the base of a steep couloir.
-Even though it faces south, it's well shaded on both east and west, and snow can linger well into summer.
+Even though it faces south, it's well shaded on both east and west, and snow can linger well into the summer.
 Old, hard packed snow means you'll need crampons and ice axe, and a rope if you're not real quick at self arrest.
 If there is little snow, rockfall is a definite hazard, for there is lots of loose stuff.
 Be careful, especially if there are other climbers around.
 Some climbing moves are required in a couple of places on the rocks on the side of the couloir.

 Above the couloir, the rock quality is decent.